 That PG-13 Rating

 Would I take my own kids?
-I would definitely take my 9 year old son to see Black Panther.
-This was definitely more of the milder PG-13 rating than more intense action ones like Captain America or heavy language ones like Guardians of the Galaxy.
+As far as violent and suspenseful Marvel films would go, I would definitely consider taking my 9 year old son to see Black Panther.
+This was more of the milder PG-13 rating than more intense action ones like Captain America or heavy language ones like Guardians of the Galaxy.
 My 5 year old girl wouldn’t be able to handle the violence yet.
 But she’s getting there.